Ajax23/PoreMS/docs/_sources/process.rst.txt

 with atom ids of oxygen :math:`o` and silicon :math:`s` in the data matrix of the pore, list id pointer :math:`p_s` of the silicon entry in matrix :math:`\boldsymbol{S}` and pointer :math:`p_o` of the oxygen entry in matrix :math:`\boldsymbol{O}`.
 Thus each entry of the matrix presents the atom and all its binding partners.
 These matrices are filled after creating the cristobalite block.
 This way it is possible to check whether all bonds were found, since all entries need to have the same size when considering periodic boundary conditions.

-Using this implementation, it is no longer required to physically delete atoms when carving out the pore, it is sufficient to remove binding partners from the matrices.
-Thus the surface preparation conditions only need to consider the number of bonds remaining in each entry and thereby determine whether an atom needs to be removed or not, resulting into an effort scaling linear with the number of atoms
+Using this implementation, it is no longer required to physically delete atoms when carving out the pore, it is enough to remove binding partners from the matrices.
+Thus, the surface preparation conditions only need to consider the number of bonds remaining in each entry and thereby determine whether an atom needs to be removed or not, resulting into an effort scaling linear with the number of atoms

 .. math::